Dollar flat after more evidence of rising inflation

 The Australian dollar, seen as a proxy for risk appetite, was up 0.02% at $0.7726 versus the U.S. dollar, after its biggest daily drop since March on Wednesday.

-Bitcoin was lower a day after plunging 17% when Tesla boss Elon Musk said his company (TSLA.O) would stop accepting the digital tokens as payment for its cars. read more
+Bitcoin was lower a day after plunging 17% when Tesla boss Elon Musk said his company would stop accepting the digital tokens as payment for its cars.

 It was last down 1.47% at $48,632.